cerebis/shap/README.txt

 Database Setup
 --------------

 SHAP uses a relational database to store its analysis results.
-Development has been using PostgreSQL but any other database which transactional support could be supported.
-There are inevitably minute details with respect to some storage types which could pop up.
-Please report any problems to the developer.
+Development has been using PostgreSQL, other SQL compliant databases with concurrent transactional support are a possibility.
+Inevitable minute details with respect to storage types and SQL implementation means, that for now, this is not offered out of the box and will not be discussed here.

-Note.
-The system account used to invoke these commands will need superuser authority in PostgreSQL.
-This may be most easily accomplished using the "postgres" user.
+**Note** The system account used to invoke these commands will require superuser authority in PostgreSQL.
+This may be most easily accomplished using the "postgres" user (distribution dependent, see above).

 1) Create a database user with full privileges to the SHAP database.

 	createuser -SDRPE shapuser

 The predefined password for this user is simply "shap01".
 If a stronger password is used here remember to update the shap.properties file.
 You will need to remember this password for step 3.
 To improve data security PostgreSQL client authentication (pg_hba.conf) can be used.
-In addition, the web application for SHAP needs only write access to the Users and UserRoles tables.
-A further step could be the definition of a second PostgreSQL user with read-only (select) access to all other tables.
+In addition, the web application for SHAP needs only write access to the Users and UserRoles tables, therefore a second PostgreSQL user with read-only (select) access to all other tables could be employed.
+The analysis pipeline however will still require full access to all tables, so a single restricted user is not an option.

 2) Create a database for SHAP.

 	createdb -O shapuser shap

-3) In the extracted SHAP folder from the earlier source or binary installation section, carry over any changes you made to the user in the shap.properties file.
+3) In the extracted SHAP folder from the earlier source or binary installation section, carry over any changes you made to the user in the shap.properties file (war/WEB-INF/classes/shap.properties).

 The line should read: